tsmanner/terrasa-private/KanchayOrder.md

     - War Magic?

-## Temples, Chapels, and Churches
+### Temples, Chapels, and Churches
 ---
 Found in many cities, though most keep their ties to the K'anchay Order a secret.
 These locations, when possible, are openly places of worship to Lathander.
-When that is not possible, they are places of worship to other Good dieties whos interests align with those of Lathander.
+When that is not possible, they are places of worship to other Good deities who's interests align with those of Lathander, or mutual enemies of Myrkul.
 Training here focuses on a combination of martial prowess and channeling divine energy to destroy the forces of death.
   - Cleric
     - Life Domain
     - Light Domain